phseiff/github-flavored-markdown-to-html/README-raw.md

 resulting html/pdf instead of being replaced with an image.
 I will eventually get to change this; if you want this to be done ASAP, feel free to drop a comment under the corresponding issue, and I will get to work on it ASAP.

+## Feedback

+As with all of my projects, feedback (even if it is just something small like telling me your use case for my project, or telling me that you didn't like the README's structure, or telling me that you specifically liked one specific feature) is much appreciated, and helps me make this project better, even if it's something very tiny!
+You can just drop an issue with your feedback, short and non-formal, or even email me if you don't want to raise an issue for some reason.
+I do not plan on adding features in the future at the moment, but I am always open to fixing and tweaking existing features, documentation et cetera, and I would obviously love to hear your feature suggestions even if I do not plan on adding them in the near future.

 ## Known Usages

 This tool is already used by